Hengtong Cable Australia wins Stage 3 BESS cable contract in Queensland

 Hengtong Cable Australia has secured a cable supply contract for Stage 3 of the Western Downs BESS project in Queensland, Australia.

-Hengtong Cable Australia reported that it has secured a cable supply contract for Stage 3 of Neoenโ€™s Western Downs Battery Energy Storage System (BESS) project in Queensland, Australia.
+Hengtong Cable Australia has secured a new Hengtong BESS cable project contract for Stage 3 of Neoen’s Western Downs Battery Energy Storage System in Queensland.
+This project supports growing demand for battery energy storage systems (BESS) and strengthens the company’s role in renewable energy infrastructure.

-Hengtong Cable Australia, established in 2017 and majority-owned by Chinaโ€™s Hengtong Group, operates from Southport, Queensland.
-The cable for the latest order will be manufactured at Hengtong facilities in Jiangsu Province, China.
+Hengtong Cable Australia, established in 2017 and backed by China’s Hengtong Group, operates from Southport, Queensland.
+The company will manufacture cables for this phase in Jiangsu Province, China, leveraging its global production capabilities.

 Share